cpetinal/demojenkins/README.md

 3-put into your browser "localhost:8080" and you will see the initial admin web page"

-4-we take the admin password from the log of the container or for the location into the container (/var/jenkins_home/secrets/initialAdminPassword)
+4-we take the admin password from the log of the container or for the location into the container (/var/jenkins_home/secrets/initialAdminPassword) IMPORTAN READ STEP 5

 5-Ommit the plugin configuration.
 During the docker build stage jenkins have downloaded all the necesary plugins to the practice. select the X to close this windows.